DiegoHarari/DiegoHarari/README.md

 .
 Testing with Jest And RTL
 .
 Node JS/Express
 .
 GraphQL
+.
+Solidity

-- 👯 I’m looking to collaborate on React and React Native Projects
+- 👯 I’m looking to collaborate on React/React Native & Solidity Projects
 - 🤔 I’m looking for help with Node
 - 💬 Ask me about React!
 - 📫 How to reach me: diehara@gmail.com and https://www.linkedin.com/in/diego-harari/